fargeo/hack-day/_includes/index.md

 Here are the initial team assignments:

-1. **Develop a Django application to update business data in Arches using relational views**
+1. **Data validation in the context of resource model changes, adding data integrity checks to the validate command**
     - Adam
-    - Alexei
+    - Jacob
     - Johnathan
-2. **Automate common workflows in AWS for Arches using AWS step functions (or similar)**
+2. **Adding instrumentation/observability to Arches Stack to support distributed tracing**
     - Aaron
     - Rob
-3. **Use ArcGIS Javascript API in Arches to export data to AGOL and visualize**
+    - Ryan
+3. **Recreate SF Planning field data collection workflow using Survey 123, arcgis online and a custom importer to arches**
-    - Christopher
+    - Cyrus
     - Namjun
-4. **Use PgFeatureServe to execute geoprocessing task via Arches map widget for data editing**
     - Peter
+4. **Prototype a Vue index page (or other page in arches)**
+    - Alexei
+    - Christopher
     - Dennis
-    - Ryan

 Each team should strive to hack together, on a single machine as much as possible.
 The driver role should rotate every 20-30 minutes and each member should drive at least once per sprint.

 Members should feel free to change team membership or reorganize teams as desired during the hack.

 ## Code organization
-Non-Arches development will be done in branches of the [`fargeo/pajaro`](https://github.com/fargeo/pajaro) repo.
+Non-Arches development will be done in branches of the [`fargeo/san_diego_hack`](https://github.com/fargeo/san_diego_hack) repo.

 Each team will code in a separate branch, merging work branches as needed.